VIDEO EDITING

 • Use natural lighting if possible but be mindful of shadows.

-• Record ambient sound separately to avoid background noise interference.
+• Record ambient sound separately to avoid background noise.

 b.
 Additional Tricks